 Derek’s heart stopped beating.
 “Holy–!” he cried, falling back from the window.
 “THAT’S DEFINITELEY NOT REAL!” he shouted, scrambling away.
 But his eyes and ears said differently.

 It had to be about two stories high, this…this thing.
 Its entire body was the color of coal, glistening orange in the firelight.
 It walked on four monstrous sized legs that ended with five talons so large that it could encase an entire van if it wanted to.
-A slick, long black tail and two folded leathery wings protruded from its back and, despite how far away it was, Derek could see the monster’s eyes, clear as day: ruby irises and slit pupils glowed with an inward, ever-burning fire.
+A slick, long black tail and two folded leathery wings protruded from its back and, despite how far away it was, Derek could see the monster’s eyes, clear as day: ruby irises and slit pupils glowing with an inward, ever-burning fire.
 Its head was the size of Derek, if not bigger–he sure as hell didn’t want to get close enough to be certain.
 Its face was sharp, angular, long like a reptile.
 Several white incisors perfect for grinding and tearing up meat protruded from its jaws.

 Derek recognized this creature from several movies he’d seen, books he’d read, and talks he’d heard from young dreamers and role-players alike, yet he refused to believe it.
 He refused to name it.
-Because he knew it couldn’t be real.
+Because it couldn’t be real.
 It didn’t exist.
 He knew it didn’t.
 So what in the hell was he seeing?
 What the hell was going on?
 This couldn’t be–

 “Hhrrrrruuuuhhhhuuuuuummmmm,” rumbled the beast, interrupting Derek’s thoughts.